Call: 0117 986 2194 Email: firstname.lastname@example.org

 IEW run a speedy clearing house to match our range of expert witnesses to the needs of the instructing solicitors and attempt to respond to your expert witness requests within 24 hours.

-Their areas of expertise range from athletics, football, gymnastics and both codes of rugby through to health and fitness, play and armed and uniformed service accidents with details
+Their areas of expertise range from athletics, football, gymnastics and both codes of rugby through to health and fitness, play and armed and uniformed service accidents with details on our area of expertise page.

 The Institute was founded in 1996 primarily to provide a forum for members of baalpe who were working (or wishing to work) in the legal field as expert witnesses instructed by solicitors.
 It has served this purpose well, enabling colleagues to meet and share their experiences in a wide range of cases of alleged negligence involving physical activity, play, leisure, recreation, armed service training, where settlements and court judgements have resulted.